For Hardwood Squeaky Floor Repair

 Things to know before you buy...

 While both systems "A" and "B" use the same screw technology, each has its own depth control fixture and very unique screws.
-As you can see by the above views, the CS-A uses a longer screw with two different thread pitches and a deeper drill fixture.
-The CS-B kit (which actually uses the same screw as the Squeak-No-More) is somewhat shorter than the CS-A screw and requires a shallower fixture.
+As you can see by the above views, the Counter-Snap A Kit uses a longer screw with two different thread pitches and a deeper drill fixture.
+The Counter-Snap-B Kit (which actually uses the same screw as the Squeak-No-More) is somewhat shorter than the Counter-Snap A screw and requires a shallower fixture.
 The CS-B kit was designed for single layer flooring such as linoleum covered floors and hardwood flooring that may need re-attachment between the joists.

 Check out the videos below and see for yourself just how easy and fast it is to make your squeaky floors disappear.